browserengineering/book/blog/why-widgets.md

 + Finds the ascent and descent height of each individual word
 + Adds the maximum ascent to the _y_-cursor to compute the baseline
-+ Places each word by moving it its ascent above the baseline
++ Places each word above the baseline by the size of its ascent
-+ Computes the new _y_-cursor by adding the maximumn descent to the baseline
++ Computes the new _y_-cursor by adding the maximum descent to the baseline

 In the widget, pink and blue represent ascents and descents, with dark red and dark blue showing the maximum ascent / descent (once that's